EncodePanda/bp-getting-acquainted-with-lens/chapters/3_OverloadedLabels2.md

-But `OverloadedLabels` comes with a nice syntatic sugar where we can reference just the symbol directly by prefixing the `Symbol` with a hash `#` and let the type infernece magic do the rest work for us.
+But `OverloadedLabels` comes with a nice syntatic sugar where we can reference just the symbol directly by prefixing the `Symbol` with a hash `#` and let the type inference magic do the rest work for us.

 ```diff
 {{{{ shellOutput git diff gch-end-3 gch-begin-4 src/EncodePanda/OverloadedLabels.hs | sed -e '1,5d' | sed '/^@/d' | sed '/\[-- end snippet\]/d' }}}}
 ```

-Underneath it desugars to a function call to `fromLabel`.
+Underneath, it desugars to a function call to `fromLabel`.

 ### Leveraging OverloadedLabels for record access

-We can now take `OverloadedLabels` for a spin, see if they can help us with our issue.
-As a reminder, the problem at hand is a fact that (even though we have `DuplicateRecordFields` turned on) we can not reuse duplicated accesor function
+We can now take `OverloadedLabels` for a spin, to see if they can help us with our issue.
+As a reminder, the problem at hand is a fact that (even though we have `DuplicateRecordFields` turned on) we can not reuse duplicated accessor function:

 ```haskell
 $> cabal build